kkoltun/dev_notes/javascript/basics.md

 ```

 Keyword `class`:
-* starts a class declaraction which allows constructor and methods definition;
+* starts a class declaration which allows constructor and methods definition;
 * the `constructor` method provides constructor function, which will be bound to the name `Rabbit`;
 * functions inside the class definitions are methods - properties that hold functions;
 * all things apart from `constructor` are packaged into constructor's prototype.